Nockiro/phpbb-modissuesuffix/README.md

 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 2. Look for `Moderated topic issue suffixes` under the Enabled Extensions list, and click its `Disable` link.
 3. For a complete uninstall, click `Delete Data` and delete the `/ext/nockiro/modissuesuffix` directory.
+4. Repeat 2 and 3 for the helper extension

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)